 Heuristics are associated with projects and/or individual activities.
-Heuristics are different from constraints; they are used to decide on strategies to restrict the search space.
+Heuristics are different from constraints; they are used to decide on strategies in order to restrict the search space.
 These strategies are applied when all constraints have been satisfied and the system is left with degrees of freedom allowing it to follow user preferences.

 The rationale behind the plan structure is written in a structure that explains how certain spacecraft system configurations have been satisfied at specific points in the current plan and records the alternative satisfaction means that were considered.
 This structure is generated during planning and scheduling and used to restore consistency when execution problems occur.
-The idea of rationale recording originates from Tate (1984), Wilkins (1984), and Currie (1989).
+The idea of rationale recording originates from [2], [3], and [4].